Releasing

 2. Create conf file for SV-COMP year.

-This includes: git tag name, git tag message and zipped conf file.
+This includes: git tag name, git tag message, zipped conf file and SV-COMP container image tag.

 For each prerun

-3. Delete git tag from previous prerun: git tag -d svcompXY.
+2. Delete git tag from previous prerun (if exists): git tag -d svcompXY.

 After all preruns